-In a small bowl, stir together the sauce ingredients: fish sauce, rice vinegar, soy sauce, honey, and 1 teaspoon chili garlic sauce.
+In a small bowl, stir together the sauce ingredients.
 If you prefer a sweeter pad Thai, add additional honey.
 For spicier, add additional chili paste.

 With a spiralizer, cut the zucchini into zoodles.
-If you don’t have a spiralizer, you can cut the zucchini into ribbons using a vegetable peeler (I find a Y-shaped peeler like this one the easiest).
+If you don’t have a spiralizer, you can cut the zucchini into ribbons using a Y-shaped vegetable peeler.
 Set aside.

-To make vegan pad Thai: Use maple syrup or light agave in place of the honey; replace the fish sauce with soy sauce or tamari, and omit the eggs or substitute them for extra edamame.
+To Make Vegan Pad Thai: Use maple syrup or light agave in place of the honey (for vegan), and omit the eggs or substitute them for extra edamame or Air Fryer Tofu.